 What Are Universal Design Features?

 Adapting your home to your future needs can happen now.
 In fact, the incorporation of universal design features is becoming more common in new-home construction and whole-house remodeling.
-These features, such as flush thresholds, lever door handles, and non-slip bathroom surfaces, accommodate people with limited mobility but also make living in a home easier for anyone.
+These features, such as flush thresholds, lever door handles, and non-slip bathroom surfaces, accommodate people with limited mobility but also make living in a home easier for anyone—thus the term “universal.”
 Here are some ways you could make your house more livable as you get older.

-- Remodel your home to ensure the master bedroom is on the main floor, as are the kitchen, dining area, and bathroom.
+- Remodel your home to ensure that the master bedroom is on the main floor, as are the kitchen, dining area, and main bathroom.

 - Modify entryways to make them transitionless: A seamless walk from the driveway to the front door and into the home, with no steps or raised thresholds, as well as flush thresholds between rooms inside the house, make movement easier for people using wheelchairs and walkers and for those with limited vision.

 - Widen the front doorway and doorways between rooms in the house: 36 inches is ideal for wheelchair access.